Checkmarx/ast-azure-plugin/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
-about: Suggest a new feature for the CLI
+about: Suggest a new feature for the AZURE PLUGIN
 title: "[REQ]"
 labels: enhancement
 assignees: ''